 Autosomal Dominant Polycystic Kidney Disease

-Dr. Harris' Polycystic Kidney Disease Laboratory is investigating autosomal dominant polycystic kidney disease (ADPKD) to help develop novel therapeutics to improve treatment for this common form of polycystic kidney disease.
+Our lab is investigating autosomal dominant polycystic kidney disease (ADPKD) to help develop novel therapeutics to improve treatment for this common form of PKD.

-- Dr. Harris' team is analyzing the fate of mutant PKD proteins (polycystin-1 and polycystin-2) in animal models of these disorders.
+- We're analyzing the trafficking and roles of wild type and mutant PKD proteins (polycystin-1 and polycystin-2) in animal models of these disorders.